-By default, headings are displayed for each column of data (in a concise style view), and each item of data (in a detailed style view).
-Using the -nohdr parameter will suppress the display of these headings.
+(Optional) Suppresses the display of these headings.
+By default, headings are displayed for each column of data (in a concise style view providing general information about objects of a particular type) and for each item of data (in a detailed style view providing much more information about a specific object of a particular type).

-Note: If there is no data to be displayed (for example, an empty view has been returned), then headings are not displayed irrespective of whether the -nohdr option was used or not.
+Note: If there is no data to be displayed (for example, an empty view), headings are not displayed whether the -nohdr option was used or not.

-By default in a concise view, all columns of data are space separated.
+(Optional) By default in a concise view, all columns of data are space-separated.
 The width of each column is set to the maximum possible width of each item of data.
-In a detailed view, each item of data has its own row, and if the headers are displayed the data is separated from the header by a space.
-Using the -delim parameter will override this behavior.
-Valid input for the -delim parameter is a one byte character.
-If, for example, you entered -delim: a colon will be used to separate all items of data in a concise view (for example, the spacing of columns does not occur) and in a detailed view the data is separated from its header by a colon.
+In a detailed view, each item of data has its own row, and if the headers are displayed, the data is separated from the header by a space.
+The -delim parameter overrides this behavior.
+Valid input for the -delim parameter is a one-byte character.
+If, for example, you entered -delim :, a colon separates all items of data in a concise view (for example, the spacing of columns does not occur) and in a detailed view the data is separated from its header by a colon.